 Pregnant women love to chew on ice.
 Seems strange, since it's not really a food and doesn't seem in any way satisfying to those of us not with child, but for some reason pregnant women just can't get enough.
 Those with anemia are more likely to be seen chewing on ice, since it can relieve inflammation of the mouth and tongue (a common symptom of anemia).

-Chocolate — or any sweet for that matter — is something pregnant women can't get enough of.
+Chocolate — or any sweet, for that matter — is something pregnant women can't get enough of.
 This could be because chocolate makes you happy, and since there's no drinking for pregnant women, chocolate is literally the next best thing.
-An old wives' tale states if you crave sweets it means you're carrying a girl.
+An old wives' tale states that if you crave sweets, it means you're carrying a girl.

 Spicy foods, such as curry or hot red peppers, are yet another common craving among pregnant women.
 Interestingly enough, it's because hot foods make the body sweat, which cools off the body.
-If you're currently expecting, you know it's almost impossible to stay cool.
-Try adding some spice to your next meal to see if it helps cool you!
+If you're currently expecting, then you know it's almost impossible to stay cool.
+Try adding some spice to your next meal to see if it helps cool you down.

 Pregnant women don't just crave junk food (surprisingly!).
 They crave fruit as well.
 You (and your body) want a healthy baby, so sometimes it needs extra healthy foods to make sure that happens.
 Fruits, such as watermelons and grapes, are cool and refreshing, all while providing your body and baby with a boost of vitamin C.

-Ice cream is sweet, it cools you off and it's rich and creamy.
+Ice cream is sweet, it cools you off, and it's rich and creamy.
 With so many flavors to choose from, a pregnant woman could literally spend hours in the ice cream aisle.
 For a healthier version, buy low-fat vanilla frozen yogurt and top with fresh fruit.
-You may kill two cravings in one sitting!
+You might kill two cravings in one sitting.

-If you've experienced or are experiencing morning sickness, a fizzy, carbonated soda may be just what you need.
+If you've experienced or are experiencing morning sickness, then a fizzy, carbonated soda might be just what you need.
 Carbonation settles the stomach and may take away that queasy feeling you've had all day.
 Try ginger ale or Sprite, as caffeinated beverages should be avoided during pregnancy.